adamboerema/polymertutorial/README.md

 	self.gifns = gifns;

 This time instead of taking a value from our component's element attribute, we are creating an array of urls inside the component that can then be used throughout.
+Polymer is flexible in that it allows for both one-way and two-way data binding.

 Now that we have our data set, let's create the view for our component.
 Above our script tag add